 You may think you are familiar with DVDs.
 But DVDs have different types.
 Do you know the differences between DVD+R and DVD-R formats?
-When you purchase a DVD, you must figure out the definition of different DVD types, or you may buy the one you don't need.
-Don't worry!
-You can read through this intuitive article and have a better understanding of DVD+R vs DVD-R formats in terms of their history, features, compatibility, etc.
+When you want to purchase a DVD, it's better if you can figure out whether it is DVD-R or DVD+R, or another format.
+Otherwise, the DVD you bought may not have specific features you need.
+You can read through this article and have a better understanding of DVD+R vs DVD-R formats in terms of their history, features, compatibility, etc.

 Difference Between DVD R